 - Scratching can be done only using turntables, while record players cannot be used for scratching purposes.

 - Turntables provide limited features- Bluetooth connectivity and USB ports.
-On the other hand, a record player features Bluetooth connectivity, FM/AM radio, Cassette tracks, CD players, audio converter, and audio recorder that makes transferring audio files from vinyl records to digital devices a reality.
+On the other hand, a record player features Bluetooth connectivity, FM/AM radio, Cassette tracks, CD players, an audio converter, and an audio recorder that makes transferring audio files from vinyl records to digital devices a reality.

 - While a turntable provides ample scope for customization, a record player leaves no room for customization.